Loyal Lusitanian Legion

-The Loyal Lusitanian Legion (LLL) was a foreign volunteer corps of the British Army, organized with Portuguese émigrés in England, that fought in the Peninsular War.
-The LLL was created by the initiative of Portuguese Army Colonels José Maria Moura and Carlos Frederico Lecor – exiled in England after the occupation of Portugal by the Napoleonic Army – and the Portuguese Ambassador in London Chevalier de Sousa, with the support of the British government.
+The Loyal Lusitanian Legion (LLL) was a formation of the British Army consisting of Portuguese émigrés in England which fought in the Peninsular War.
+It was created on the initiative of José Maria Moura and Carlos Frederico Lecor, two Portuguese Army colonels who had gone into exile in England after the Franco-Spanish occupation of Portugal in 1807, and Portugal's ambassador to Britain, Domingos António de Sousa.
+The three men's idea met with a positive reception from the government of the United Kingdom.

-The LLL received the title "Loyal" to distinguish itself from the much larger Portuguese Legion, mobilized at the same time with the best units and officers of the disbanded Portuguese Army by direct order of Napoleon and which would fight for him in the several European campaigns.

-The LLL included not only Portuguese, but also British (including its commanding officer, Colonel Robert Wilson) and Germans.
+The legion received the title "Loyal" to distinguish itself from the Portuguese Legion, a French Imperial Army formation consisting of former troops of the Portuguese Army after Napoleon disbanded it in 1807.
+The LLL included not only Portuguese troops, but also Britons (including its commanding officer, Colonel Robert Wilson) and Germans.

-The Legion was organized in Plymouth, in July 1808 and landed in Oporto, Portugal in September of the same year.
-Between 1808 and 1811, as part of the Anglo-Portuguese Army, the LLL fought against the Napoleonic Imperial Armies in the Peninsular War.
-It was present at the battles of Busaco (Portugal, 27.9.1810; ca 2,000 men; commander: Baron Eben, German,* 1773; source: O. Pusch, 1986) and Talavera de la Reina, but was especially used to conduct raids and other irregular operations in the rear of the French Army, as part of Portuguese and Spanish militia forces.

-The LLL was disbanded on 4 May 1811, after being transferred to the Portuguese Army, with its units being transformed into the 7th, 8th and 9th battalions of caçadores.
+The legion was organised in Plymouth in July 1808 and landed in Porto, Portugal in September.
+Between 1808 and 1811, as part of the Anglo-Portuguese Army, the LLL fought against French-led forces in the Peninsular War.
+It was present at the battles of Bussaco and Talavera, but was also used to conduct raids and other irregular operations in the French rear lines alongside Portuguese and Spanish forces.
+The LLL was disbanded in 4 May 1811 after being transferred to the Portuguese army, with its units being transformed into the 7th, 8th and 9th battalions of caçadores.

-Organization
+Organisation and uniform

 The Loyal Lusitanian Legion was organized as a regiment of light infantry, with an attached artillery battery.
 It included: